NoMoreUsernames999/Dawn-of-The-Dead-Modpack/README.md

 ## Scripts:

-For all the script files. **FILES UPLOADED HERE MUST END WITH THE EXTENDED .zs.txt EXTENSION OR THEY WON'T BE APPROVED!** You will have to change the extention to just .zs when you download the file for client use.
+For all the script files.
 If you are adding a new script file that doesn't already exist, each mod or major function should have its own file.
 E.g any removals or modifications to Minecraft recipes should go in MCRecipeRemoval.zs, Thermal expansion in ThermalEdit.zs, etc. For certain mods, it may be necessary to seperate its machine recipes into seperate files for each one.
 Never mix recipes with other script functions, these should each go in their own file (compatSkills, JEI edits, etc).
 For things that aren't obvious like non recipe scripts, loops, or other functions; remember to add in file comments to make sure other devs reading your scripts know what does what.
 *Footnote: Where possible, use recipes.remove(<ID>) instead of typing out the full recipe with all its compenents.
 This abbreviation works in most cases and makes things more readable.
 Only use the longer removal script that specifies the recipe items if this doesn't work (sometimes it doesn't), or if the item has several recipes and you only want to remove a specific one.*